jackythesmurf/Morse-Code-Translator/README.md

 Use HTML and CSS to create a user interface and then use JavaScript to allow users to:

 * Accept input from a user on the web
-* Translate input from the user into Morse Code
+* Translate english input from the user into Morse Code and vice versa
 * Use Jest test to ensure functionality and error handling
 * Utilise knowledge of Function, Objects, and Modules to translate Morse Code